chinamike65/hugo-tuolesi/content/book3/book3en.md

 First of all, at ordinary times, you should pay attention to the consequences and faults of anger, and gradually imprint them in your mind and consciousness.

-Then you have to remind yourself frequently of things that may make you unhappy, and keep vigilant in your heart.
+Then you have to remind yourself frequently of things that may make you unhappy, and stay vigilant.

 In this way, if you are in a bad mood, when the attack is about to occur, immediately grab the emotion that causes anger and control it.